sunjay/sunjay.github.io/_drafts/mutable-iterators.md

 ## Iterating Over Slices

-To write our [iterator] over the slice `&[T]` type, we are going to start by defining a struct that stores the slice as its only field.
-The idea is that we use the [slice `get` method] to get the next item from the slice (always the first item).
+To write our [iterator] over the slice `&[T]` type, we will start by defining a struct that stores the slice as its only field.
+The idea is that we use the [slice `get` method] to get the next item from the slice[^slice-get] (always the first item).
 Then, we use the index operator `[]` (via the [`Index`] trait) to create a new slice that contains the second item and onwards.
 If we reassign our struct's field to that subslice, the next call to the iterator will produce the second value.
 As this process goes on, we'll end up going through every value of the slice until there is nothing left.

 Here's what that ends up looking like in code:
 ([Rust Playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=1c04d41f034eeb4e3bd8bbe5513fa2ec))